Azure IAM Authentication

 Federated Credentials

-Next, you need to create a Federated Credential by heading to Certificates & Secrets section of your app, and creating a new provider with the subject set to your task name and the issuer set to one of the following values:
+Next, you need to create a Federated Credential by heading to Certificates & Secrets section of your app, and creating a new provider.

 Now take note of the Application ID and Tenant ID of your App Registration and use it when configuring Azure IAM.